 Enjoy some of the freshest seafood in Hout Bay.
 Visit this seaside village with its picturesque harbour at the northern end of the famous Chapman’s Peak Drive before taking the drive over this picturesque drive.
 From Hout Bay, you can also take a trip around the Cape Peninsula by boat or take a boat trip to Seal Island.

 Take a stroll or hike in Kirstenbosch Botanical Gardens.
 Enjoy the colourful daisy fields in spring time during September and October or see the many different kinds of fynbos and proteas in bloom in November.
 During summer time there are many open-air concerts taking place in Cape Town's botanical garden as well.
+Another must-see are the wildflowers in bloom during spring time.
+Read more about the many wildflower festivals in season here.

 Go on tour in the Cape Winelands and experience true South African hospitality in one of the wine farms in this area.
 Visit on of the many harvest festivals in February and March and do not miss to try the unique Cape wine creation, Pinotage wines.